Season snapshot · 2020

 | Eifel | P20 | P8 | 4 |

-Nico Hülkenberg's 2020 Formula 1 season was a demonstration of a driver's ability to remain race-ready and perform under highly challenging, last-minute circumstances, stepping in for Racing Point on three separate occasions.
+Nico Hülkenberg's 2020 Formula 1 season was a remarkable demonstration of a driver's immediate adaptability, stepping into the Racing Point RP20 on three separate occasions with little to no prior preparation.